A Provincial Court Financial Statement (Form 4) is a document that tells the judge about your income, expenses, assets, and debts.

 - There's a claim for spousal or child support against you.

 - You're claiming spousal support.

 - You're claiming child support and any of the following apply:

 - You're claiming an amount other than the amount set out in the child support tables.

-- You're claiming for special expenses.
+- You're claiming for special or extraordinary expenses.

 - The child support is for stepchildren.

 - At least one of the children for whom you're claiming support is 19 or over.

 - Each parent has, or is applying for, at least 40 percent of the parenting time (split or shared parenting time).